 It comes out of nowhere.
 One minute, you are going about your day, just like any other day.
 Work, school, family, friends.
 The next minute, your phone is ringing with the news that will shake you to your very core.

 It feels like the earth has opened beneath your feet and is threatening to swallow you whole.
 You struggle to make sense of what he’s saying, but it’s difficult to focus.
-The phone call is over in minutes and you’re left wondering, “What do I do now?”
+There’s a moment when your call ends, and you wonder, “Which should I do now?”

 What to do When a Loved One is Arrested

-When a loved one is arrested, you’ll likely bulldoze through every emotion in the book.
-You’re scared, confused, maybe a little bit angry.
-You’re probably also quite embarrassed.
+When a loved one is arrested, you probably go through every emotion in the book.
+You might be scared, confused, a little bit angry, and quite embarrassed.
 After all, no one expects this to happen to them.
 If you’re like many, you freeze up like a deer in headlights.
 They don’t teach you how to handle these situations in school.
-You were never given a life manual that walks you through the next steps.
-Thankfully, you’ve got one now.

 Stay Calm and Focused

-This is easier said than done.
-While you’ve got a storm of emotions raging inside you, your loved one needs you to stay level-headed during this ordeal.
+While a storm of emotions rages inside you, your loved one needs you to stay level-headed during this ordeal.
 You are their lifeline to the outside world and to returning to some semblance of a normal life.
-Hopefully, they have not committed the crime they are charged with, and evidence and time will prove this to be true.
 Of course, there’s also the possibility that they have committed the crime.
 In either case, remaining calm will help you make the right choices throughout this experience.

-If you have the opportunity to speak with them, it’s important that you encourage them to stay calm as well.
-Please assure them that you will find them an attorney (if they need one) and work to get them released from jail.
+If you have the opportunity to speak with them, you must encourage them to stay calm as well.
+Please assure them that you will find an attorney for them, and that you’ll work to get them released from jail.

 Collect Information About Your Loved One’s Arrest